Leifhaa/PGR301-2020-konte-oppgave2/README.md

 | Storage Admin | Grants full controll of GCS sources | Service account needs to be allowed to create a bucket

 ## 2. Set keyfile
-You should already have a .json file attached to a service account with sufficient roles to create a bucket.
-Rename this file to `terraform_keyfile.json` And place it in the root folder of this project.
-Terraform will use the file for authentication & authorization. :warning: **The terraform.keyfile.json file should not be committed to repository or shared** :warning:\
+You should already have a key .json file attached to a service account with sufficient roles to create a bucket.
+Rename this file to `terraform_keyfile.json` And place it in the `root directory` of this project.
+Terraform will use the file for authentication & authorization. :warning: **The terraform.keyfile.json file should not be committed to repository or shared** :warning:

 ## 3. Set bucket name
 Great, terraform has an identity, and is ready to create the bucket!
 We're missing a name for the bucket however.
 Run the following command to create an environment variable which Terraform will use to name the bucket